rust-lang/book/second-edition/src/ch13-03-improving-our-io-project.md

 }
 ```

-We can write this code in a much shorter way, and avoiding having to have a
+We can write this code in a much shorter way, and avoiding needing a mutable
-mutable intermediate `results` vector, by using iterator adaptor methods like
+intermediate `results` vector, by using iterator adaptor methods like this
-this instead:
+instead:

 ```rust
 fn search<'a>(query: &str, contents: &'a str) -> Vec<&'a str> {